- Lactation & Breastfeeding Services

 How often should I feed my baby?

-- Feed your baby as often and as long as she wants — 10–15 minutes on each breast at least every 1.5–3 hours.
+- Feed your baby as frequently and as long as he wants — usually at least 10–15 minutes on each breast, at least every 1.5–3 hours.
+Watch your baby for signs of swallowing and consistent suckling.
+When your baby stops suckling and swallowing at the breast, it may be time to switch breasts.

 - You may need to wake your baby for some feedings — don't let your baby sleep for more than 3 hours at a time.